What are centipedes?

 Place door sweeps on exterior doors and vent covers on vents leading into your home

-The best prevention key for centipede control is to establish a year-round control plan with the professionals at Prosite Pest Control.
+The best prevention key for centipede control in Ellensburg and Central Washington is to establish a year-round pest control plan with the professionals at Prosite Pest Control.
 Call us today!

 Get Your Consultation Now!